Kafū, aged forty-one.

 July 30th.

-For two or three days, the skies hung heavy with clouds while the sultry heat grew oppressive; torrential rains would sweep in only to vanish abruptly.
+For two or three days, the sky stayed cloudy with oppressive humidity; heavy rains would fall only to cease abruptly.

 July 31st.

-The Genbunsha Drama Critics' Roundtable was held at Wakamatsuya in Nihonbashi.
+The Genbunsha drama critics' roundtable meeting was held at Wakamatsuya in Nihonbashi.

-Moreover, it was not said that those who had come to Yūraku-za this time were Kyoto puppets.
+Moreover, it was not even claimed that the puppets having come to Yūraku-za this time were Kyoto puppets.

-This night was fortunately without rain, yet the skies grew increasingly unsettled; the wind carried a fishy stench.
+This night fortunately saw no rain, but the sky grew increasingly unsettled; the wind too carried a fishy stench.

 August 1st.